 When leasing new spaces for your business, there can be a lot of jargon in the process that's difficult to understand.
-One phrase that often causes confusion is LOD, or Lease Outline Drawing.
+One phrase that often confuses people is LOD, or Lease Outline Drawing.
 This document is a significant part of the real estate and leasing process, so you must know what it is if you're at all involved in the property business.

 You may be interested in an LOD if you're leasing commercial space.
 Our team can help you navigate the details of the leasing process, including interpreting your documents and leased property floor plans.
-Here's everything you need to know about a lease outline drawing, including what it is and why you need it:
+Here's everything you need to know about a lease outline drawing, including what it is and why you need it.

-This drawing is prepared for the tenant so that they can have a better understanding of the space of their leased property and how it relates to any adjacent spaces.
-It's most often used to outline the proposed or certified square footage of leased commercial spaces.
+A design-build consultant prepares this drawing for the tenant to understand their leased property and how it relates to any adjacent spaces.
+It often outlines the proposed or certified square footage of leased commercial spaces.

-It's important to know, however, that in many cases a lease outline drawing is only for general illustrative use.
-These illustrations generally do not show the exact leasing lines of a premise, or of surrounding locations, buildings, or common areas.
+A lease outline drawing is only for general illustrative use in many cases.
+These illustrations generally don't show a premise's exact leasing lines or the surrounding locations, buildings or common areas.
 Keep in mind that these things will vary by lease as you review any LOD.

 An LOD is essential because it sets expectations for any leased property you may acquire.
-It outlines the differences between the actual space in terms of dimensions.
+It outlines the differences throughout the actual space in terms of dimensions.
 This information is helpful to define the boundaries of the actual space and the leased space, so there's a clear layout for the landlord and tenant to follow.
-You can also take inventory of any physical assets you may be acquiring, such as furniture and cubicles.
+You can also take inventory of any physical assets you may be getting with the lease, such as furniture and cubicles.